 First held in 1903, the Tour de France is the most prestigious cycle race in the world.
 Consisting of multiple stages, it mainly takes place in France, but since the 1950s it has held sections in nearby European nations too.

 The Tour’s modern logo was created by French designer Joel Guenoun in 2002, with its symbolic yellow-and-black palette and frenetic, cartoonish lettering.
-The latest iteration of this design (shown above) was released this summer, simplifying the wording and making subtle changes to improve legibility.
+The latest iteration of the design (opens in new tab) (shown above) was released in summer 2019, simplifying the wording and making subtle changes to improve legibility.

 Our favourite element of this iconic logo is easy to miss: a neat little typographic sketch of a cyclist.
 If you still can’t spot it, take a look again at the ‘r’, the adjacent black dot and the bright yellow sun, and all will become clear.